 Gargling turmeric water is a traditional natural remedy for throat infections.
 However, this golden tea recipe, with turmeric, ginger, cinnamon, cardamom, honey and lemon would be far more effective for sore throats.

-Once again it’s very important to follow CDC advice and contact local health authorities if you suspect SARS-CoV-2 infection.
+Once again it’s very important to follow CDC advice and contact your doctor and local authorities if you suspect infection.
 Many countries though are advising people to self isolate first and foremost.

-If that is the medical advice you are given, it could be beneficial to have natural remedies for coughing, a sore throat and other symptoms of viral respiratory infections, including influenza and the common cold.
+If that is the advice you are given, it could be wise to have natural remedies for coughing, a sore throat and other symptoms of respiratory infections, including influenza and the common cold.

 If you can’t get fresh ginger or turmeric, or would just like the convenience of a great tasting and easy to mix powdered supplement, then this Organifi Gold review covers an even more nutritionally powerful alternative, with both turmeric and ginger and many more immune boosting superfoods.